After Charlie Murphy Died, Murphy’s Final Tweet A ‘Cryptic Message’ That Touches Hearts

 Murphy’s dying advice to release the past sounds bang-on, according to Deepak Chopra’s popular self-help healing site, Chopra.com.
 Chopra says that hanging on to the “hurts and wounds of the past” will just leave the sufferer carrying a lot of “the dead weight of old experiences.”

-Charlie Murphy died knowing that his death was imminent, and he wanted to help his movie fans live a better life.
+Charlie Murphy died knowing that his death was imminent, and he wanted to help his fans live a better life.
 On the day before Charlie Murphy died, he woke up with more hard-working advice.

 “Rise & Grind: Wake up with the rising sun and seize the day!” he told followers.

 Rise & Grind: Wake up with the rising sun and seize the day!